3 Spelling mistakes that are easy to make

 Fear of making spelling errors may even impact future assignments by preventing kids from using the full extent of their vocabulary.

-In adults, spelling mistakes may undermine respect and lead people to negatively judge a person’s capability as a worker.
+In adults, spelling mistakes can undermine respect and lead people to negatively judge a person’s capability as a worker.
 An adult who is self-conscious about his or her spelling skills may not pursue their preferred career or try for work promotions if they feel those lacking skills will be put on display.

 Learn more about spelling skills for adults.